 Misconception #4.
 The people are unfriendly

-Another one of my awful misconceptions of Russia.
-While people don’t smile at strangers in the street and are quite direct, like most European countries the younger adults love practicing their language skills and will often stop for a chat.
-Russians over thirty don’t have much English skills, as they have no need, but there is an infectious energy and enthusiasm among the younger generations.
+This is one of the myths about Russia that I’m ashamed to say I believed before visiting the country.
+But the reality couldn’t be further from the truth.
+It’s true that people don’t smile at strangers in the street and are quite direct, like most European countries.
+But the younger adults love practicing their language skills and will often stop for a chat.
+Russians over thirty don’t tend to know much English, as they have no need, but there is an infectious energy and enthusiasm among the younger generations.

 Misconception #5.
 Fashion is old-fashioned